amangill-data/cnn-image-classification-tensorflow/README.md

 # CNN Image Classification using TensorFlow

-This project was completed as part of my graduate coursework for ADTA 5550: Deep Learning with Big Data.
-It implements and compares convolutional neural networks for classifying image datasets including MNIST and CIFAR-10 using TensorFlow and Keras.
+This project implements and compares convolutional neural networks for classifying image datasets including MNIST and CIFAR-10 using TensorFlow and Keras.

+## Context:

+Developed as a midterm project for the course **ADTA 5550: Deep Learning with Big Data** in Spring 2025.

 ## Project Structure: